Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Your rights

 If the Court has ordered that you complete testing, you cannot be forced to do this against your will.
 However, if the Court considers testing to be necessary and you do not cooperate, the Court may draw an inference.
-This means that the Court think it is likely that you have been using illegal drugs/consuming alcohol excessively and are trying to hide this.
+This means that the Court thinks it is likely that you have been using illegal drugs/consuming alcohol excessively and are trying to hide this.

 The next steps

-It is important not to panic and speak to your legal representative, if you have one, who can advise you on what to do and what not to do.
+It is important not to panic and speak to your legal representative if you have one, who can advise you on what to do and what not to do.
 It is important that where hair strand testing has been ordered, you do not cut or dye your hair until the sample has been taken.
 The Court will usually give this in a warning when making an Order.
 Tampering with a hair sample may interfere with the results.
 Therefore, if you do cut or dye your hair the Court may believe that you are trying to hide something.
 This can cause serious consequences in your case, and it is therefore important that you seek legal advice first.

 Find out more